lbl-srg/obc/specification/source/useCases.rst

 ===========================  ===================================================

-**Use Case 5: Defining integration with non-HVAC systems such as lighting, façade and presence detection etc.**
+**Use Case 5: Defining integration with non-HVAC systems such as lighting, façade and presence detection etc., by: Amy Shen, Arup**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~